 - At this point, if your request is still not approved, you have the option to file a lawsuit in Federal District Court.

-Need help with your Social Security Disability appeal?
+Need Help with Your Social Security Disability Appeal?

-At Emmanuel, Sheppard & Condon, we’ve successfully handled thousands of Social Security Disability cases, and can help you through this complicated process.
+At Emmanuel Sheppard & Condon, we’ve successfully handled thousands of Social Security Disability cases, and can help you through this complicated process.
 You won’t pay a fee unless we are able to win your appeal.
 Typically, the average legal fee is 25% of the past due benefits, and is paid directly to the lawyer by the Social Security Administration.
 No fee is taken from any future benefits you may receive.

-When you receive Get Social Security Disability Benefits
+When You Get Social Security Disability Benefits

 You should receive a Notice of Award explaining the amount you will receive once your claim is approved.
 After you have been disabled for six months, you payments will begin.
 If you haven’t received a check beyond the six month period, the Social Security Disability office will compensate you for any past due benefits.